PhD Study with a Disability, Chronic Illness or Learning Difficulty

 Informing your university of your condition when you apply will allow you to:

-- Establish your legal rights - Disclosing a disability will invoke relevant legislation protecting you against discrimination.
-A university (or other institution) cannot be held to have unfairly treated someone on the basis of a disability it has not been made aware of.
+- Establish your legal rights – Disclosing a disability will invoke relevant legislation protecting you against discrimination.
+A university (or other institution) cannot be held to have unfairly treated someone because of a disability it’s not aware of.

 - Access specific support structures – Many universities have specific support structures available to help their disabled students.
 These include specialist resources to help you manage the effects of your condition.
 For example, computer equipment and software designed to assist students with dyslexia or visual difficulties.

 - Identify additional funding – A disability can make certain aspects of postgraduate study more expensive.
 You might therefore be entitled to additional financial support as a disabled student.
 Your university can help you identify and apply for this as you prepare for your studies.